-The rising cost of housing is becoming an increasingly important housing security issue in the Greater Sacramento region, especially for renters.
-Gentrification, or the influx of capital and higher-income residents into working-class neighborhoods, is often associated with displacement, which occurs when housing costs or neighborhood conditions force people out and drive rents so high that lower-income people are excluded from moving in.
-As determined in the AI, 28 percent of unincorporated Sacramento County respondents had been displaced from a housing situation in the Sacramento Valley in the past five years.
+Displacement Experience.
+Overall, 25 percent of survey respondents and 28 percent of Sacramento County respondents had been displaced from a housing situation in the Sacramento Valley in the past five years.
 The most common reasons for displacement-rent increased more than I could pay, personal reasons, landlord selling home, and living in unsafe conditions.
 African American, Hispanic, and Native American respondents, large families, households with children, and respondents whose household includes a member with a disability all experienced higher displacement rates than regional survey respondents overall.